My name is Nehemie Yesashimwe. I live in Rwanda, where I write letters and hike.

 In 2014, I attended a course titled “How to change the world” on Coursera and learned about the tragedy of the commons.
 I completed the course but did not understand its message well until I went to Addis Ababa, Nairobi, Bujumbura, and Port Louis.

 There, I saw how we desperately need clean cities, clean seas, standing forests, and people who are kind to the environment.
 From there, I decided to go green and created greenny.net as a medium to share lessons and opportunities for environmental practice.

 If you agree that things like climate change or land degradation or obesity are real; and that humanity can hardly thrive in such circumstances, I invite you to think about it today and do something.
 Anything.

 What I’m doing now

-- I’m publishing articles about the environment, healthy living, and sustainable development.
-I do this by sending letters to particular living and non-living things.
+I’m publishing articles about the environment, healthy living, and sustainable development.
+I do this by writing letters.

 Links and contacts